M-arcus/cloudron-docs/docs/documentation/certificates.md

 * Let's Encrypt requires incoming port 80 to be [accepted from all IPs](https://community.letsencrypt.org/t/ip-addresses-le-is-validating-from-to-build-firewall-rule/5410/5).
 Note that Cloudron enforces port 443/HTTPS [for all communication](https://cloudron.io/documentation/security/#ssl-security) and any request on port 80 is redirected to HTTPS.
-For this reason,, it is safe to keep port 80 unblocked.
+For this reason, it is safe to keep port 80 completely open.
+  Port 433/HTTPS can be restricted to specific IPs safely.

 * Let's Encrypt [rate limit](https://letsencrypt.org/docs/rate-limits/) was reached.